-Required for all applications which propose to bring large plant onto the site or where access to the site is considered sensitive.
+Required for applications which involve new built development.
 Details should demonstrate how on-site construction impacts will be managed, particularly on neighbouring properties, sensitive uses, biodiversity and the highway network.

 The Plan should include (but not be limited to) details of: